-Historically, the most significant limitation on the deductibility of interest for a corporate borrower such as U.S. Acq has been the "earnings stripping" provision in §163(j) of the Code.
-Before the 2017 tax act became law, §163(j) disallowed deductions for related-party interest expenses up to 50% of the corporation's adjusted taxable income, provided the corporation's debt-to-equity ratio exceeded 1.5 to 1.
-The old version of §163(j) was intended to limit the amount of a corporation's earnings and profits that could be paid out of a thinly capitalized corporation without being subject to U.S. tax.
+Historically, the most significant limitation on the deductibility of interest for a corporate borrower such as U.S. Acq has been the "earnings stripping" provision in Section 163(j) of the Code.
+Before the TCJA became law, Section 163(j) disallowed deductions for related-party interest expenses up to 50% of the corporation's adjusted taxable income, provided the corporation's debt-to-equity ratio exceeded 1.5 to 1.
+The old version of Section 163(j) was intended to limit the amount of a corporation's earnings and profits that could be paid out of a thinly capitalized corporation without being subject to U.S. tax.

-The 2017 tax act enacted a new, stronger version of \$163(j).
-Unlike the old \$163(j), the new \$163(j) applies to all types of taxpayers, not just corporations, regardless of the taxpayer's debt-to-equity ratio and regardless of whether the lender is related to the borrower, as long as the borrower's gross receipts for the year are at least \$25 million, to be adjusted for inflation.
-The underlying purpose of \$163(j) is no longer just to prevent earnings stripping arrangements.
-Instead, the new \$163(j) provides a general limit on the amount of any interest deduction.
+The TCJA enacted a new, stronger version of Section 163(j).
+Unlike the old Section 163(j), the new Section 163(j) applies to all types of taxpayers, not just corporations, regardless of the taxpayer's debt-to-equity ratio and regardless of whether the lender is related to the borrower, as long as the borrower's gross receipts for the year are at least \$25 million, to be adjusted for inflation.
+The underlying purpose of Section 163(j) is no longer just to prevent earnings stripping arrangements.
+Instead, the new Section 163(j) provides a general limit on the amount of any interest deduction

-The percentage limitation of the new \$163(j) has been tightened to 30%, down from 50%.
+The percentage limitation of the new Section 163(j) has been tightened to 30%, down from 50%.
 Under the new provision, the corporation's total deductions for business interest expense for the year are generally limited to 30% of adjusted taxable income.
-Investment interest expense is not limited under new \$163(j).
+Investment interest expense is not limited under new Section 163(j).